 Here are some initial thoughts on the AP Chemistry 2021 released FRQs.
-I will publish my draft answers later this week.
+I will publish my draft answers later.

 Firstly, don’t forget that if you take the in-person, paper and pencil test, you are potentially at a huge disadvantage.
 Any student taking the exam digitally at home can have any number of helpers present, and the College Board has no way of detecting that.
 Anyway, moving on to the released questions.